bokulich-lab/q2-ena-uploader/docs/submission-full.md

 ```
 :::

-1. Import metadata into QIIME 2 artifacts.
+1. Import data into QIIME 2 artifacts.
 2. Upload sample and study metadata to ENA.
 3. Transfer raw reads to the ENA FTP server.
 4. Upload experiment metadata to ENA.